 There is also another route to early permanence called Concurrent Planning

-It is similar to fostering to adopt, in that the concurrent carers perform the role of foster carers while the courts decide whether, or not, a child can return to its birth family.
-The difference between fostering to adopt and concurrent carers is that, concurrent carers are willing to deal with a greater level of uncertainty in terms of the final court decision and will need to support the birth family’s efforts to regain the care for their child.
+Similar to fostering to adopt, concurrent carers perform the role of foster carers.
+This is while the courts decide if a child can return to their birth family.
+The difference is that concurrent carers are willing to deal with a greater level of uncertainty in terms of the final court decision.
+They will need to support the birth family’s efforts to regain the care for their child.

 Calderdale Council is not currently offering concurrent planning through its own approved adopters, but local voluntary adoption agencies: Adoption Matters North West, Caritas Care and Barnardos are continuing to develop this alternative route for children.

 To see the customer care standards, produced by First4Adoption, that we adhere to, visit: First4adoption Customer Care Standards .